Overview

 Research & Engagement

-UMN Morris offers many co-curricular and extracurricular activities for elementary education majors to engage in to supplement their academic coursework.
+UMN Morris offers many co-curricular and extracurricular activities geared toward elementary education majors to supplement your academic coursework.

 • The Honors Program is an interdisciplinary curriculum taught by faculty from across the campus.
 If you’re eligible and you complete the program, you’ll graduate “with honors.”